Tatami-Maker/documentation/Investment DAO Preset.md

 ## What is the DAO going to be used for?

-The DAO serves as the decision making tool the community uses to make their investment decisions.
+This DAO serves as the decision making tool the community uses to make their investment decisions.
+Such decisions can include investing in tokens, NFTs or even participating in crowdfunding, liquidity pools, or other DeFi opportunities.
-Token holders will submit proposals related to various community initiatives, create polls and initiate discussion.
-Members can then vote on these proposals to determine which ones receive the community’s support.

 ## How to utilize the DAO’s token allocation?